 As it's a coastal city, you may think that you should stay by the sea?
 Well, we're here to advise you that that would be a bad call.

 There are a lot of amazing condo-type villas or apartments by Malvarossa beach but, we think you're much better off staying central so that you can pick and choose between a beach day or a bit of old town exploration without too much inconvenience.
-Also, the best beaches in Valencia are actually accessed via a bus which leaves from the city centre, so you don't want to be too far away from that.
+Also, the best beaches in Valencia are actually accessed via a bus which leaves from the city centre, so you don't want to be too far away from that (find out our favourite beaches in Valencia and how to reach them)

 We spent a night at the Valencia Lounge Hostel, which we highly recommend, before moving into our AirBnb near Plaza Espanya and Xativa (an area we really liked).